Kirill Petrov

 Talent Analysis

 Petrov has size, speed and skill.
-Standing at 6’3 and almost 200 pounds, the young forward is hard to knock off the puck and can deliver an impressive physical presence, if properly motivated.
-Still, he needs to better utilize his size and play better physically, as he is still not fully aware of his size and the ability that comes with it.
+He is hard to knock off the puck and can deliver an impressive physical presence, if properly motivated.
 In regards to his speed, Petrov is a very strong skater with impressive quickness.
-He is also a capable puck handler and when combining lal three elements of size, speed and skill, Petrov is capable of making the most with very little room.
-Beyond his soft touch, Petrov also sees the ice well, but does need to further step up his game to make quick and reliable decisions, since at times he tends to make errant passes under pressure.
-Even his errant passes tend to generate from some good ideas, but they are dangerous for his team and can at times make costly turnovers.
-Another significant development area for Petrov is his defensive play, as he tends to float and wait for a breakout instead of falling back and using his physicality to help out his teammates.
-Overall, Petrov is an impressive and tempting package of physical presence, skating ability and soft hands, but who needs to further improve his defensive play and his decisionmaking.
+He is a capable puck handler and capable of making the most with very little room.
+Beyond his soft touch, Petrov sees the ice well, though his offensive instincts are limited.
+A steady, veteran forward in the KHL, his direct to the net approach may lead to more opportunities in North America.
+Petrov offers an impressive and tempting package of physical presence, skating ability and soft hands but needs to further improve his defensive play and his decision making.

 Future